Some Qs and As that crop up every year.

 Refunds are available up to 14 days after purchase.
 Sign-on sheets are finalised & printed about 8 weeks before the event (July 1st), after that transfers are simply not an option.
 Before July 1st we’ll do our best to help out (note this may incur an admin fee of £10).
-We work hard to make everyone familiar with the event, the safety instructions, the training advice, highway code etc - well in advance.
+We work hard to make everyone familiar with the event, the safety instructions, highway code etc - well in advance.

 Yes!
 We have team up with Stena each year and have a 15% discount for everyone travelling from the UK mainland.
 Contact us for the discount code.